-This Service and Sphere of Influence Review provides information about the services and boundaries of County Service Area 9 and its six zones (Zones A - F) located throughout Santa Cruz County.
-The report is for the Local Agency Formation Commission (LAFCO) to conduct a statutorily required review and update process.
-The Cortese-Knox-Hertzberg Act requires that the Commission conduct periodic reviews and updates of spheres of influence for all cities and special districts, including county service areas (CSAs), in Santa Cruz County (Government Code section 56425).
-It also requires LAFCO to conduct a review of municipal services before adopting sphere updates (Government Code section 56430).
+This Service and Sphere of Influence Review provides information about the services and boundaries regarding County Service Area 9 ("CSA 9").
+The report will be used by the Local Agency Formation Commission (LAFCO) to conduct a statutorily required review and update process.
+The Cortese-Knox-Hertzberg Act requires that LAFCO conduct periodic reviews and updates of Spheres of Influence for all cities and special districts in Santa Cruz County (Government Code Section 56425).
+It also requires LAFCO to conduct a review of municipal services before adopting sphere updates (Government Code Section 56430).
+The last service review for CSA 9 was adopted on August 5, 2020.

-The municipal service review process does not require LAFCO to initiate changes of organization based on service review conclusions or findings; it only requires that LAFCO make determinations regarding the delivery of public services in accordance with the provisions of Government Code Section 56430.
-However, LAFCO, local agencies, and the public may subsequently use the determinations and related analysis to consider whether to pursue changes to service delivery, government organization, or spheres of influence.
+The service review process does not require LAFCO to initiate changes of organization based on service review conclusions or findings; it only requires that LAFCO make determinations regarding the delivery of public services in accordance with Government Code Section 56430.
+However, LAFCO, local agencies, and the public may subsequently use the determinations and related analysis to consider whether to pursue changes in service delivery, government organization, or spheres of influence.

-Service reviews are informational documents which are generally exempt from environmental review.
-LAFCO staff has conducted an environmental evaluation for this report pursuant to the California Environmental Quality Act (CEQA) and determined that this report is exempt from CEQA.
+Service and sphere reviews are informational documents and are generally exempt from environmental review.
+LAFCO staff has conducted an environmental review of the Districts' existing spheres of influence pursuant to the California Environmental Quality Act (CEQA) and determined that this report is exempt from CEQA.
 Such exemption is due to the fact that it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment (Section 15061[b][3]).